matheusmelchiades/happy-harvest-server/README.md

 [X] config server and env config
 [X] create middlware to load routes
 [X] config logger
-[] create model and controller to mills
+[X] create model and controller to mills
-[] create model and controller to harvests
+[X] create model and controller to harvests
-[] create model and controller to farms
+[X] create model and controller to farms
-[] create model and controller to fields
+[X] create model and controller to fields
+[] build factorys to tests